 acceptance packet upon selection.
 Clinical affiliation sites require an unencumbered

-If you have questions or concerns about the background check, we encourage you to
+If you have questions or concerns about the drug screen or background check, we encourage

-make an appointment to discuss these concerns with the nursing program director.
-You
+you to make an appointment to discuss these concerns with the nursing program director.

 If you are a student with foreign transcripts, you must have your transcripts evaluated

 by one of the following three companies before applying.
 A detailed/comprehensive

 report with breakdown of upper and lower division courses is required.

 International Research Foundation (IERF)

 American Education Research Center (AERC)